Physics-50/Module-2/docs/week4.md

 Suppose we had taken videos of midge larvae jumping, and when we looked at the kinetic energy of the jumps we noticed that the smallest larvae's jumps had kinetic energy that depended on their size, but the kinetic energy of the largest larvae's jumps were all approximately constant.

-So the main result here is that there's a maximum average value of the kinetic energy for the jumping midge larvae (**Reminder: this is made up and not actually true in nature**).
+So the main result here is that there's a maximum average value of the kinetic energy for the jumping midge larvae. (**Reminder: this is made up and not actually true in nature.**)

 This is the basis of what we would want to turn into our money plot.